-The program for the conversion of an old mill along the canal in Anderlecht combines a centre for Small and Medium Enterprises and an “interpretation centre”.
-An innovative restoration approach has been used as a form of ecological recycling and cultural sustainability for the re-valuation of the industrial heritage:
+An innovative restoration approach has been used as a form of ecological recycling and cultural sustainability for the adaptive re-use of the industrial heritage:

 – The elements of the program are not considered as fixed “spaces” or “buildings”, but rather as evolving “projects” in constant interaction with each other.

 – Time (and therefore change) rather than space is taken as the main context of architecture.
 Flexibility and permanent adjustability therefore become key qualities.

 – The project interacts on both local and supra-local levels and presents a low threshold towards the neighbourhood and the city.

 The two existing listed buildings are stripped and used as large flexible containers.
 In between these two – within a “light architecture” shell – all the ancillary functions are inserted: stairs, elevators, techniques, service space, etc. On the ground floor, the open-plan reception and administration spaces link the project to the neighbourhood.
 A panoramic roofscape including a restaurant, a roof garden and terraces, functions as a lighthouse along the canal and a landmark that links the site with the city.